pachyderm/pachyderm/doc/fundamentals/updating_pipelines.md

 ## Re-processing data

-As of 1.5.1 by default updating a pipeline will NOT reprocess previously processed data.
+As of 1.5.1, updating a pipeline will NOT reprocess previously processed data by default.
 New data that's committed to the inputs will be processed with the new code and "mixed" with the results of processing data with the previous code.
-Furthermore data that Pachyderm tried and failed to process with the previous code due to code erroring will be processed with the new code.
+Furthermore, data that Pachyderm tried and failed to process with the previous code due to code erroring will be processed with the new code.

-`update-pipeline` is designed for the situation where your code needs to be fixed because it encountered an unexpected new form of data.
+`update-pipeline` (without flags) is designed for the situation where your code needs to be fixed because it encountered an unexpected new form of data.

-If you'd like to update your pipeline and reprocess everything from scratch you should use the `--reprocess` flag.
+If you'd like to update your pipeline and reprocess everything from scratch, you should use the `--reprocess` flag.
 This will reprocess all previously processed data and all new data with the new code.
 Previous results will still be available in pfs.